Clear AI Thinking

 Background

-I work at the intersection of AI, infrastructure, cloud, security, enterprise architecture, partner strategy, and real-world adoption.
+I work at the intersection of AI, infrastructure, cloud, security, enterprise architecture, product building, and real-world adoption.

-Over the last five years, I have worked across AI, datacenter, cloud, and security architecture, helping customers and partners understand complex technology and turn it into practical strategy.
+Over the last five years, I have worked across AI, datacenter, cloud, and security architecture, helping customers and teams understand complex technology and turn it into practical strategy.

 Before that, I worked in enterprise IT leadership, where I saw how technology actually gets bought, deployed, supported, and measured inside large organizations.

-I also advise in the finance industry on AI and work hands-on with AI-native startups, which keeps me close to both regulated buyers and the people shipping at the edge of the field.
+I also advise in the finance industry on AI and help build AI-native products, which keeps me close to regulated buyers, fast-moving product work, and hands-on implementation.

 Currently